scotato/sleeper/README.md

 Builds the extension and website for production to their respective `build` folders.

-Projects can be build individually with `yarn ext:build` or `yarn web:build`.
+Projects can be built individually with `yarn ext:build` or `yarn web:build`.

 It correctly bundles React in production mode and optimizes the build for the best performance.